nikita-rudenko/back-n-forth/README.md

-# Back & Forth README
+# Back & Forth

-This small extension for VSCode adds go back/forward buttons to the title bar for easier navigation through recent files.
-Just like arrows in any web browser.
+This small extension for VSCode adds go back/forward buttons to the title bar for easier navigation through recent edit locations and opened files.

 They do the same as these default shortcuts: